Accessibility Plan: Siddal Moor Sports College

 The school has a team of Teaching Assistants currently working alongside the teachers; they have a regular training slots to ensure all staff are kept up to date with current polices and effective classroom strategies.

 Procedures are in place to ensure a smooth transition for all pupils with a disability to Siddal Moor Sports College.

-The SENCO, when invited, attends reviews in Year 5 for any pupil with a Statement.
+A representative from the SEN team, when invited, attends reviews in Year 5 for any pupil with a EHCP.
 A visit is also made to primaries during Year 6 so that planning can start for any learning or physical needs.
 Further meetings can be arranged where necessary or requested by the parents and individual pupils can make additional visits to the Year 6 Taster day already arranged.

 The SENCO works closely with the Transition co-ordinator to ensure that any pupil who has SEN or is on the disability register is sensitively and appropriately placed in a form.